EbTech/Elo-MMR/README.md

 ### How can I rate contestants of my own games?

-We use json as the basic format to storing contests.
-A sample json contest file is as follows:
+Contests are stored in JSON format, with the standings listed in order from first to last place.
+Here is a sample contest file, where the angled brackets and ellipsis should be replaced with your own data:
 ```
 {
-    "weight": [float, defaults to 1 if not included]
-    "id": [int, unique ID of the contest],
-    "name": [str, human-readable name of the contest],
+    "name": <str, human-readable name of the contest>,
-    "time_seconds": [int, seconds since the Unix epoch],
+    "time_seconds": <int, seconds since the Unix epoch>,
-    "standings": [["player 0", lowest rank tied with, highest rank tied with],
-                  ["player 1", ..., ...],
+    "standings": [[<str, player 0's name>, <int, low rank>, <int, high rank>],
+                  [<str, player 1's name>, <int, low rank>, <int, high rank>],
                   ...]]
+    "weight": <optional float, defaults to 1 if not included>
 }
 ```
-The low and high ranks for a player are 0-indexed and will differ in case of a tie.
+The low and high ranks are 0-indexed and will differ for players who are involved in a tie.
+They specify the range of players with whom this player tied.
 For example, if there is a three-way tie at the top, players 0, 1 and 2 will each have a low rank of 0 and a high rank of 2.

 If you ran the above Codeforces command for at least a few seconds, then you will have downloaded some example contest files in `cache/codeforces/`, which you may use as a reference.